Ornamental Horticulture

 About

-In 2023, the locations with the highest concentration of Ornamental Horticulture degree recipients are Indianapolis city (balance), IN, Logan, UT, and Fayetteville, AR.
-In 2023, the locations with a relatively high number of Ornamental Horticulture degree recipients are Cobleskill, NY, Wooster, OH, and Danville, IL.
+In 2024, the locations with the highest concentration of Ornamental Horticulture degree recipients are Indianapolis city (balance), IN, Logan, UT, and New York, NY.
+In 2024, the locations with a relatively high number of Ornamental Horticulture degree recipients are Cobleskill, NY, New Britain, PA, and Vineland, NJ.
 The most common degree awarded to students studying Ornamental Horticulture is a associates degree.

 Institutions

 Information about the types of higher education institutions that grant degrees in Ornamental Horticulture and the types of students that study this field.
-Ivy Tech Community College awards the most degrees in Ornamental Horticulture in the US, but SUNY College of Agriculture and Technology at Cobleskill and Kishwaukee College have the highest percentage of degrees awarded in Ornamental Horticulture.
+Ivy Tech Community College awards the most degrees in Ornamental Horticulture in the US, but School of Professional Horticulture, New York Botanical Garden and SUNY College of Agriculture and Technology at Cobleskill have the highest percentage of degrees awarded in Ornamental Horticulture.

-The most common sector, by number of institutions, that offers Ornamental Horticulture programs are Public, 2-year institutions (13 total).
-The most common sector, by number of degrees awarded, is Public, 2-year (76 completions).
+The most common sector, by number of institutions, that offers Ornamental Horticulture programs are Public, 4-year or above institutions (10 total).
+The most common sector, by number of degrees awarded, is Public, 4-year or above (46 completions).

 Institutions

-The most common sector, by number of degrees awarded in Ornamental Horticulture, is Public, 2-year (76 completions in 2023).
+The most common sector, by number of degrees awarded in Ornamental Horticulture, is Public, 4-year or above (46 completions in 2024).

 The following chart shows the share of universities that offer Ornamental Horticulture programs, by the total number of completions, colored and grouped by their sector.